Privacy

 2. Legal basis for data processing

-The legal basis for the processing of personal data using cookies for analysis purposes is Article 6 (1) (a) GDPR if the user has given his / her consent.
+The legal basis for the processing of personal data using cookies for analysis purposes is the user’s consent in accordance with Section 25 (1) TTDSG in conjunction with Article 6 (1) (a) GDPR.

 3. Purpose of data processing

 The purpose of using technically necessary cookies is to simplify the use of websites for users.
 Some functions of our website cannot be offered without the use of cookies.
-For this it is necessary that the browser is recognized even after changing pages.
+For these it is necessary that the browser is recognized even after a page change.
 We need cookies for the following applications:

 The user data collected by technically necessary cookies are not used to create user profiles.

-The analysis cookies are used for the purpose of improving the quality of our website and its content.
-The analysis cookies tell us how the website is being used and so we can continuously optimize our offer.
+Analysis cookies are used for the purpose of improving the quality of our website and its content.
+Through the analysis cookies we learn how the website is used and can thus continuously optimize our offer.

-Our legitimate interest in the processing of personal data in accordance with Art.
-6 Para.
-1 lit. f GDPR lies in these purposes.
+Our legitimate interest lies in these purposes, e.g. protection against cyber attacks, in the processing of personal data in accordance with Article 6 Paragraph 1 Letter f GDPR.

 4. Duration of storage, possibility of objection and removal

-Cookies are stored on the user’s computer and transmitted to our site from there.
-As a user, you therefore have full control over the use of cookies.
-You can deactivate or restrict the transmission of cookies by changing the settings in your internet browser.
+Cookies are stored on the user’s computer and transmitted to our site.
+Therefore, as a user, you also have full control over the use of cookies.
+By changing the settings in your Internet browser, you can deactivate or restrict the transmission of cookies.
 Cookies that have already been saved can be deleted at any time.
 This can also be done automatically.
-If cookies are deactivated for our website, it is possible that not all functions of the website can be used in full.
+If cookies are deactivated for our website, it may no longer be possible to use all the functions of the website to their full extent.

 VI.
 Provision of the website and creation of log files